 The Xamarin.Forms Maps control is a powerful data visualization component that displays statistical information for a geographical area.
 It has highly interactive and customizable features such as zooming, panning, selecting, legends, markers, bubbles, and color mapping.
-Using the maps control, you can render various maps, such as sales, political-boundary, weather, electoral, and route maps, and much more.
+Using the Maps control, you can render various maps, such as sales, political-boundary, weather, electoral, and route maps.

-Shape layers provide options to render geographical shapes or custom shapes on Xamarin.Forms Maps.
+Render geographical shapes or custom shapes in Xamarin.Forms Maps.

 Bind shapefiles (.shp) and GeoJSON (.json) data to maps to render any geometric shape.

 Customize the default style of a shape using the color, stroke, and thickness properties.